JK Drum Solutions: Drum Set Instruction, Transcriptions and Educational Podcasts

 "What are you prepared to do?"

 Mistakes are going to happen so invariably the question is what are you prepared to do?
 Must we necessarily attribute it as an opportunity when in the end it should be handled like passing gas: most of the time nobody will know - provided you keep your cool!
-Although farts are pretty funny.
-But if they're getting bad - please do excuse yourself.
+Although...farts are always funny.
+But if they're getting bad - please excuse yourself.

 How then do we approach handling mistakes?
-I would suggest the first thing you should try to do is get in to the mindset of not stopping and do your best to keep your place in time no matter what is going awry.
+I would suggest the first thing you should try to do is get in to the mindset of not stopping (including refusing to stop) and do your best to keep your place in time no matter what is going awry.
 Once you can do it for just a little bit longer you are developing an important survival instinct!